-• Patients must be thoroughly counseled regarding the procedure, risks and alternatives, and be given time to ask questions prior to the use of moxibustion.

-- Extreme care must be taken when lighting and using moxa in the clinic. - Treatment doors must remain closed during and after moxa treatment. - Fireproof bowls are provided and must be used when lighting and transporting moxa. - Moxa sticks and matches must be extinguished and disposed of properly. - Failure to follow appropriate safety guidelines may result in disciplinary action.
+- Moxibustion use may ONLY take place in designated exam rooms. - Patients must be thoroughly counseled regarding the procedure, risks, alternatives and be given time to ask guestions prior to the use of moxibustion. - Extreme care must be taken when lighting and using moxa in the clinic. - Treatment doors must remain closed during and after moxa treatment. - Fireproof bowls are provided and must be used when lighting and transporting moxa. - Moxa sticks and matches must be extinguished and disposed of properly. - Failure to follow appropriate safety guidelines may result in disciplinary action.